Scripting

 Use the script command load [scriptfile].

-The existence of a command load, of course, means that one script file can load another.
-You will get an idea of the potential of scripting by now...
+Of course, the existence of a load command means that one script file can load another.
+You should be getting an idea of the potential of scripting by now...

 Labels

-By using labels you can execute a script inside a file directly, avoiding the popup menu.
-The label is attached to the caption, separated by " : " (space-colon-space).
-For example:
+You can use labels to execute a script directly inside a file, bypassing the pop-up menu.
+The label is appended to the caption, separated by " : " (space-colon-space).
+For example

 // some little test scripts, using labels